Peterhof (Novgorod): Administration

-The Peterhof originally had one alderman of the court (oldermann van de hof) at the head, who was the internal legal authority and a representative to the Hanseatic League and local powers.
+The Peterhof originally had one alderman of the court (oldermann van de hof) at the head, who was the internal legal authority and a representative to the rest of the Hanseatic League and to local authorities.
 At first the Peterhof alderman was elected by the local merchants' general assembly.
 From 1346 at the latest the Peterhof's alderman alternatively came from and was appointed by Visby or Lübeck.
 The Drittel system of Bruges was never adopted.
 The alderman could appoint four assessors or deputies, called "wise men" (wisesten).
 He was also supported by the achteinen or Achtzehnmänner, who fulfilled special functions and could represent the kontor when needed.

 Later the alderman of the court was abolished and replaced by two aldermen of the church, who left the kontor's administration to lower officials.
 When the Livonian towns gained authority over the Peterhof, the aldermen were replaced by the hofknecht as head, an appointee of the Livonian towns who was a permanent resident and could speak Russian.

 In Novgorod the priest also performed secretarial duties.
 He was appointed in turn by Visby and Lübeck from 1346 at the latest, and from 1442 by Reval and Dorpat.

 All visiting Hanseatic traders in Novgorod fell under the authority of the Peterhof's administration.

 Law

-The schra was the oldest attested code of regulations of a kontor.
+The schra, the ordinance of the Peterhof, was the oldest attested code of regulations of any kontor.
 It was written in Middle Low German and recited to the trader community once a year.
 There were seven revisions of the code, the first appearing in the mid 13th century and the last in the beginning of the 17th.
 It regulated matters like the authority of the kontor leadership, trade, taxes, duties, rights and contact with natives and outsiders.

 Trade was strictly regulated by the kontor's administration because of the limited supply of export goods.
-Only 200 merchants were allowed at most and a mercahnt could only stay during the winter or the summer in each year.
-Allow imports were capped at 1000 Lübeck mark per merchant to prevent oversupply.
+Only 200 merchants were allowed at most and a merchant could only stay during the winter or the summer in each year.
+Allowed imports were capped at 1000 Lübeck mark per merchant to prevent oversupply.